-As the operations of the Housing Task Force have shifted, and the importance of the ACHP has grown over time, it has become difficult to present wholly precise funding estimates information in the ACHP's Housing Production and Residential Services Plans for a variety of reasons:
+As Housing Task Force operations have shifted, and the ACHP has grown in importance, presenting precise funding estimates in the Plans has become difficult for a variety of reasons:

-Affordable housing financing requires flexibility, and many of the resources the State commonly uses are subject to changes, delays, annual fluctuation in amounts, and in some cases, absorption, or re-appropriation.
-Such fluidity can make it difficult to capture all the potential or planned funding and programs slated for a given year.
-The Priority Populations are as follows:

-- Low-income households (at or below 50% area median income (AMI), with particular emphasis on households earning below 30% AMI); - Low-income seniors; - Low-income persons with disabilities; - Persons experiencing homelessness and persons at-risk of homelessness; - Low- and moderate-income persons unable to afford housing near work or transportation (Live Near Work); - Low-income persons residing in existing affordable housing that is in danger of being lost or becoming unaffordable (Preservation); - Low-income people residing in communities with ongoing community revitalization efforts; and - Other special needs populations, including justice-involved persons and veterans experiencing, or at risk of, homelessness. - The statutory requirement that the ACHP report on expected activities and funding within a calendar year timeframe poses challenges in data collection efforts, as many State-led housing programs are often administered on the fiscal year. - Funds frequently become available mid-year or are too undefined at the time of the ACHP's development to be included in the Housing Production and Residential Services Plan tables.
+- Many State resources are subject to changes, delays, annual fluctuation in amounts, and in some cases, absorption, or re-appropriation.
+This fluidity can make it difficult to capture all the potential or planned funding and programs slated for a given year. - The statutory requirement that the ACHP report on expected activities and funding within a calendar year timeframe poses challenges in data collection, as many State-led housing programs are often administered on the fiscal year. - Funds frequently become available mid-year or are too undefined at the time of the ACHP's development to be included in the Housing Production and Residential Services Plan tables.

-Even so, it must be emphasized that every effort is made to collect information and then present a complete and reliable list of the current State resources and their expected availability.
-Should changes be made to the funding and programs listed in the Plans, or any new or unanticipated resources become available in 2024, details on these programs will be included in future reporting.
+Even so, every effort is made to collect information and present a complete and reliable list of the current State resources and their expected availability.
+Should changes be made to the funding and programs listed in the Plans, or any new or unanticipated resources become available in 2025, details on these programs will be included in future reporting.